osbdr/pipeline-django-semver-demo/README.md

   `$ git commit -m "feat!: add new features"`

-### 'Develop' Branch
+### `develop` Branch

 The `develop` branch is configured as a pre-release.
-This is necessary in order to distinguish whether the release is used by the `develop' or the `master'.
-On the `develop' branch, the version therefore also contains `develop` and a build number, e.g. `1.1.0-develop.1`
+This is necessary in order to distinguish whether the release is used by the `develop` or the `master`.
+On the `develop` branch, the version therefore also contains `develop` and a build number, e.g. `1.1.0-develop.1`

 ### `develop` Branch